 - If using fresh corn, remove the leaves and silky fibers and cut the cob into 3 cm (1½ inch) rings.

-- Roughly chop the coriander leaves and stems.
+- Cut the coriander leaves and stems into short lengths.

 - Medium-dice the tofu.
 Bring a small pot of salted water to the boil on medium flame.
 Add the tofu and simmer for 5 minutes.
 Drain, press gently to remove any excess water.
 Set aside.

 - Heat 2 tablespoons of oil in a stew pot on medium flame.
-Add the onions and chilies, and stir-fry until golden on the edges.
-Put in the garlic and ginger, and stir-fry for a minute until the garlic is golden and fragrant.
+Add the onions and stir-fry until golden on the edges.
+Put in the garlic and chilies, and stir-fry for a minute until the garlic is golden and fragrant.

 - Add the potatoes and carrots, and stir-fry for a few minutes, then add the cumin.
-Pour in the water and bring to a boil.
-Simmer on a low flame until the potatoes are almost tender, about 10 minutes.
+Pour in the stock and bring to a boil.
+Simmer on a low flame until the potatoes are almost tender, about 8 minutes.

-- Scoop out a ladle or two of stock from the soup and set aside to cool.
+- Scoop out about 140 ml (½ cup) of stock from the soup and set aside to cool completely.

 Tip: If you don’t like coriander, try using parsley instead.